-Radiation occurs when energy is emitted by a source and then travels through a medium, such as air, until it is absorbed by matter.
-Radiation can be described as two basic types, ionizing and non-ionizing radiation.
+Radiation occurs when energy is emitted by a source, then travels through a medium, such as air, until it is absorbed by matter.
+Radiation can be described as being one of two basic types: non ionizing and ionizing.

 People use and are exposed to non-ionizing radiation sources every day.
 This form of radiation does not carry enough energy to ionize atoms or molecules.

-Microwave ovens, global positioning systems, cellular telephones, television stations, FM and AM radio, baby monitors, cordless phones, garage-door openers, and ham radios all make use of non-ionizing radiation.
-Other forms include the earth’s magnetic field, as well as magnetic field exposure from proximity to transmission lines, household wiring and electric appliances.
-These are defined as extremely low-frequency (ELF) waves.
+Microwave ovens, global positioning systems, cellular telephones, television stations, FM and AM radio, baby monitors, cordless phones, garage-door openers and ham radios all use non-ionizing radiation.
+Other forms include the earth’s magnetic field and magnetic field exposure from proximity to transmission lines, household wiring and electrical appliances.
+These are defined as extremely low frequency (ELF) waves.

 Some types of radiation have enough energy that they can knock electrons out of their orbits around atoms, upsetting the electron/proton balance and giving the atom a positive charge.
 Electrically charged molecules and atoms are called ions.
 The radiation that can produce ions is called ionizing radiation.